 Hemp (hanf) fabric is such a versatile fabric that it can be used for so many different products, either on its own or mixed with other fabrics for a different look and feel.
 It is a textural, naturally attractive and most durable fabric that feels great to touch.
 It can be produced in various weights and mixes, such as hemp/silk and hemp/organic cotton to the most attractive 100% hemp canvas styles, so is suitable for the finest of apparel to heavy duty upholstery.
 It is naturally UV resistant and absorbent, and is also known for its anti-bacterial, anti-mould and insulative qualities.
+It keeps you warm when its cold, and cool when its hot.
 Our fabric has a contemporary elegance and feels soft as well as strong, suitable for today's demanding taste.

-Hemp can be washed, but the coloured fabrics would benefit from a low temperature and, to limit creasing it should be washed on a gentle cycle and pulled in to shape and ironed whilst wet/damp on the underside.
+Hemp can be washed, but the coloured fabrics would benefit from a low temperature and, to limit creasing the drum should not be overloaded.
+We recommend washing on a gentle cycle and ironing whilst wet/damp, on the underside.
 Using a cup of white distilled vinegar in the rinse water is said to remove soap and help maintain colour, and can be used instead of chemical fabric conditioners for softness.
 Air drying flat is recommended and easy with hemp, as it dries very quickly.
 As with most dyed fabrics, please avoid prolonged direct sunlight.
 Hemp fabrics have their own natural characteristics and as such, should be tested for suitability prior to buying quantities by the metre.
 Hemp may also be dry cleaned, there are now eco solutions available such as "Greenearth", which may be more suited to some end products.

 Please see our own Collection of Drapers Organic purely hemp homewares, including our two ranges of hemp shower curtains and mix'n'match hemp curtain panels, hemp cushion covers and hemp tableware & runners.
-We also have a great range of hemp fabric and bags with their contemporary colours and different styles and hemp shawls and baby throws, for natural protection against the heat of the sun.
+We also have a great range of hemp fabric and bags with their contemporary colours and different styles and cool throws for keeping car seats etc cool, for use on changing mats, over pushchairs etc, for natural protection against the heat of the sun.